JensRantil/http-trigger-trigger/README.rst

 trigger so that Github could trigger builds when new pushes arrives.

-In general, this tool is useful when you'd like to expose a certain internal API endpoint to the web, but you'd like to do this in a very secure fashion.
+In general, this tool is useful when you'd like to expose a certain internal API endpoint to an insecure network, and you'd like to do this in a very secure fashion.

 Installing/developing
 ----------